Home Topics Catalog Search Additional Resources Search

 In 1959, bus service between Poughkeepsie and Danury, Connecticut, was provided Empire Bus Lines, Inc. Empire provided weekly service on Thursdays.
 The bus circled Putnam Lake at approximately 10 AM, and made a return trip from Danbury at 2 PM.
 On February 16, 1959, Empire received permission to provide daily service into Putnam Lake.
 The bus from Poughkeepsie would travel along NYS Route 22 and turn left onto Haviland Hollow Road, turn right onto East Branch Road to Haviland Drive to the Servicemen's Monument, arriving at approximately 10:15 AM.
 From there, the bus would travel Fairfield Drive to Ball Pond, and then continue to the Danbury Bus Depot on Main Street.
 The return trip would reach Putnam Lake at 4 PM.

 The bond between the Putnam Lake community and the rest of the Town of Patterson has grown stronger with time, and the Town remains united.
 As Patterson transitioned from a farming community to a bedroom community, many bungalows were demolished and replaced by larger homes, or they were upgraded, enlarged, heated, and insulated for year-round use.
 Small septic systems replaced the outhouses, and deep wells were dug as the water demands of the growing year-round community caused the water table to drop.
 The community remains Patterson's most populated neighborhood.
+As of 2013 there were approximately 1230 homes in the Patterson portion of the Putnam Lake community.

 The Smadbeck brothers, through their Home Guardian Company, eventually developed projects in thirty states, including 700,000 lots and 75,000 homes, possibly housing as many as 500,000 people.
 Their development formula was always similar to the one they used in Putnam Lake: buy open land near a lake or railroad station in a community near a major urban center.
 The land would then be divided into small, low cost, building lots and sold through newspaper ads to the general public.
 Their first developments were in the early 1900s, and were located near railroad stations.
 With the popularity of the automobile and with increased highway construction, the Smadbecks turned their focus to suburban areas easily reached by car.
 The Smadbecks were sometimes compared to Henry Ford, who shared the philosophy of providing a needed product at a price that people could afford to pay.